Ideas about fostering emotional literacy in the lower grades.

 The Lower School Experience

 Learning in the Lower School at Foote is a truly unique experience, and one that remains with our students throughout their lives.
-Teachers at Foote foster individual talents and passions and help our students come to understand their roles as members of this caring community.
+We invite you to explore our Lower School curriculum and visit Foote to experience the excitement for yourself!

-For a science unit about organisms, first and second graders found monarch butterfly eggs and larvae locally, which they observed and studied in the classroom.
-When a butterfly emerged from the chrysalis, students released it into the campus butterfly garden.
+For a science unit about organisms, first and second graders find monarch butterfly eggs and larvae locally, which they observe and study in the classroom.
+When a butterfly emerges from the chrysalis, students release it into the campus butterfly garden.

 Head of Lower School

 Chrissy provides educational leadership in Grades K–5.